 P50 was first concocted in 1970 by Dr. Yvan Allouche, a French biologist, for his wife, Josette, a physiotherapist.
-She started using it on clients and giving it to friends, and soon earned a cult following through word of mouth.
+She started using it on clients and giving it to friends, and soon earned a following through word of mouth.
 That led to the creation of their company, Biologique Recherche, in 1977—for which Yvan came up with the formulations and Josette developed the application techniques.

 Today, their son, Dr. Philippe Allouche, carries on his parents' legacy by heading up creation, innovation and research for the brand (which is now sold in more than 70 countries).
 With a background as an MD specializing in internal medicine, he takes a thoroughly holistic approach to skincare, using only the purest raw materials and rigorous treatment protocols.

 I sat down with him to not only chat about the new products, but to also get his candid thoughts on everything from exfoliation to anti-aging.
 To find out what he thinks we should be doing with our skin, read on!

 Let's start with Lotion P50, your most famous product.
 What makes it so special?

 Is the original Lotion P50 still the best?

 P50 was first done in 1970.
 In 2000, I found that it was too adverse.
 It was too challenging for the skin, along with environmental challenges and the fact that more women were going to the plastic surgeon and the dermatologist.